 Where an appeal has been made pursuant to Clause 1.13, the determination by the Secretary of State shall be final and binding for the purposes of this Code, provided that where a Device Model is categorised as Non-Migratable, the DCC may subsequently re-categorise the Device Model as being capable of ECoS Migration.

-Supplier Parties shall manage their inventory of Devices to prioritise the installation and Commissioning of TCoS Devices ahead of ECoS Devices.
-Supplier Parties shall take all reasonable steps to ensure manufacturers update their processes to initiate production of ECoS Devices as soon as reasonably practicable following receipt of the ECoS Certificate from the DCC..
+Supplier Parties shall take all reasonable steps to manage their inventory of Devices to prioritise the installation and Commissioning of TCoS Devices ahead of ECoS Devices.
+Supplier Parties shall take all reasonable steps to ensure manufacturers update their processes to initiate production of ECoS Devices as soon as reasonably practicable following receipt of the ECoS Certificate from the DCC.

 The DCC shall manage the inventory of Communications Hubs to prioritise the provision of those that include Gas Proxy Functions with TCoS Certificates ahead of those with ECoS Certificates.
 The DCC shall take all reasonable steps to ensure providers of Communication Services update their processes to initiate production of ECoS Devices as soon as reasonably practicable following receipt of the ECoS Certificate from the DCC.